 Happy Labor Day to all.
 This year really is flying by – often a cliche I know but true.
 It seems like yesterday that I sold my 2001 530i sport and bought my 2002 M5, not four months ago.

 Last week I finally took care of an issue that’s been on my mind since I made that purchase.
 Almost all E39s (the name of the body style of the BMW 5 series produced from 1997 to 2003) had a full size spare tire.
 My 530i sport came with one.
-However, BMW decided to sell the 2000 – 2003 E39 M5 with no spare, just a “mobility kit” in case you had a flat.
+However, BMW sold the 2000 – 2003 E39 M5 with no spare, just a “mobility kit” in case you had a flat.

 Basically this kit shoots goo into your flat tire to fix a flat, then you put air in again and try for drive for help.
 It doesn’t work if the hole is too large, and its worthless if your sidewall is damaged.
 After nine years, I’m not confident my kit would even work.